 Inflation is a monetary phenomenon.
 Monetary growth in excess of increases in the public's demand for money balances will eventually decrease the purchasing power of money or, equivalently, raise the general price level.
-The long-term relationship between money and prices has been a cornerstone of monetary economics for several centuries (eg Hume (1752)) and has been documented for many countries and many eras (eg McCandless and Weber (1995)).
+The long-term relationship between money and prices has been a cornerstone of monetary economics for several centuries (e.g., Hume, 1752) and has been documented for many countries and many eras (e.g., McCandless and Weber, 1995).

-While recognition of this empirical regularity is almost ubiquitous within the economics profession, substantial controversy persists about the usefulness of the relationship between money and prices in understanding, predicting and controlling inflation, and thus about its relevance for the design and implementation of monetary policy.
+While recognition of this empirical regularity is almost ubiquitous within the economics profession, substantial controversy persists about the usefulness of the relationship between money and price in understanding, predicting and controlling inflation, and thus about its relevance for the design and implementation of monetary policy.
 Such controversy continues to be reflected in the ongoing debate about the appropriate design of monetary policy strategies.

 Following the unacceptably high rates of inflation observed during the 1970s, many leading central banks adopted intermediate targets for monetary growth as the centrepiece of their monetary policy strategies.
-However, in the more benign inflationary environment of the 1990s, the role played by monetary aggregates in the policy framework of many central banks diminished.
+However, in the more benign inflationary environment of the 1990s, the role played by monetary aggregates in the policy framework of many central banks has diminished.
 By the end of the century, Laurence Meyer (2001), a member of the Federal Reserve System's Board of Governors, was able to assert "... money plays no role in today's consensus macro model, and it plays virtually no role in the conduct of monetary policy, at least in the United States."
 Nonetheless, other central banks give monetary analysis a much more important role in their formulation of monetary policy.
-Notably, the European Central Bank (ECB) has accorded "a prominent role to money" within its monetary policy strategy (ECB (1999a,b), Issing et al (2001)).
+Notably, the European Central Bank (ECB) has accorded "a prominent role to money" within its monetary policy strategy (ECB, 1999a,b; Issing, et al., 2001).